 Lighting can make or break the look of a room, and this is never more true than in the kitchen.
 Apart from the obvious safety aspect, the atmosphere of the whole room can often hinge on the lighting.
 Kitchens generally need three types of lighting: general lighting for overall brightness, task lighting for specific activities, and accent lighting to add style and personality to the room.

 Use subtle lighting directly above the working areas, and pendant lighting in areas that will enhance the beauty of the kitchen - above the sink or a breakfast bar.
 Under-cabinet lighting is also a stylish method of giving your kitchen sufficient lighting.
 High-gloss kitchen doors are also a great asset for brightening up your kitchen as they reflect all available light.

 Utilise storage space

-Square kitchens usually have the potential for a lot of storage space, however far too often is that space misused leading to a messy kitchen.
+Square kitchens usually have the potential for a lot of storage space.
+However, far too often is that space misused leading to a messy kitchen.
 Kitchens typically have a lot of stuff, for lack of a better word, and finding a home for it all whilst keeping it easily accessible can prove a challenge.

 Almost every kitchen will have some wasted space, but with adequate planning this can be kept to a minimum.
-If you’ve got a small square kitchen, consider fitting extra-long upper cabinets with molding for extra storage space.
+If you’ve got a small square kitchen, consider fitting extra-long upper cabinets with molding for maximum storage space.